apache/ignite/modules/platforms/python/docs/modules.rst

 *Note:* you are not obliged to actually use those parser/constructor classes.
 Pythonic types will suffice to interact with Apache Ignite binary API.
-However, in some rare cases of type ambiguity, as well as for the needs of interoperability, you will have to sneak one or the other class, along with your data, in to some API function as a type conversion hint.
+However, in some rare cases of type ambiguity, as well as for the needs of interoperability, you may have to sneak one or the other class, along with your data, in to some API function as a *type conversion hint*.

 +-----------+--------------------+-------------------------------+-----------------------------------------------------+
 |`type_code`|Apache Ignite       |Python type                    |Parser/constructor                                   |